IraPaniukova/fruitfullAll/README.md

 Fruitfull fits the Networking theme by connecting mainly entry-level job seekers and interns to share interview experiences and advice, with a focus on preparing for QA and related roles.
 It creates a supportive community for career starters to learn, reduce stress, and grow through shared knowledge and practical tips.

+## What Makes Fruitfull Unique?

+Fruitfull is a unique resource for today’s tough job market, especially for graduates, interns, and entry-level job seekers.
+Unlike general career sites, Fruitfull focuses only on real, anonymised interview experiences.
+This encourages honest sharing without fear of judgement or consequences.

+Its clean focus means users are not distracted by unrelated content and can fully concentrate on preparing for interviews.
+The structured data — including stress levels, question types, and industries — allows users to easily find the most relevant information for their situation.

+Real-time comments help users get fresh updates and practical advice.
+Future plans include adding more filters and building a dedicated hub for interview articles and resources, making Fruitfull even more useful for the community.

 ## Technologies

 - **Frontend**: React + TypeScript, MUI (Material UI), Redux, React Router, Axios, SignalR (WebSockets)